nrusanov/we-are-sn-testing-project/Test Cases/Admin/Test cases for Latest post page.md

    * 2. Click on "Sign in" link, which is located in the header menu;
    * 3. Log in with a valid credentials;
    * 4. Click on "Latest posts" link, which is located in the header menu;
-* **Expected result:** To be displayed all public posts of users on the site.
+* **Expected result:** To be displayed all public and private posts of users on the site.

 ## Test case 84

-* **Title:** Admin should be able to see all public posts in a chronological order
+* **Title:** Admin should be able to see all public and private posts in a chronological order
-* **Narrative:** As an admin I want to be able to see all public posts in a chronological order.
+* **Narrative:** As an admin I want to be able to see all public and private posts in a chronological order.
 * **Priority:** Medium
 * **Pre-condition:** The docker must be set up.
 The admin is registered and logged in.
 Must have a few posts created.
 * **Test data:** Username: adminTeamNeptunus, Password: Neptunus_21, Email: Neptunus.qa21@gmail.com